code-with-max/godot-google-play-iapp/README.md

 1. Download the plugin from [GitHub](https://github.com/your-repo-url).
 2. Place the plugin folder in the `res://addons/` directory.
 3. Enable the plugin in the project settings.

+## Examples

+- Example of a script for working with a plugin